slovnicki/beamer/README.md

 }
 ```

-An example of above `BeamLocation`s would be:
+An example of above book example's `BeamLocation`s would be:

 ```dart
 class HomeLocation extends BeamLocation {